bojko108/space-commando/README.md

 ## SaveLoad

-Responsible for saving and loading game progress.
+Responsible for saving and loading game progress and characters.

 ### GameSaveLoad

 This script is used for saving and loading game progress.

 * `LoadSavedGame` - static property set from the main menu
-* `IsPlayerDead` - used when loading outro scene
+* `IsPlayerDead` - static property used when loading outro scene
 * `FileName` - save file name

 ### GameProgress

-For saving game progress:
+Game progress parameters:

 * `IsPlayerDead`
 * `IsMainControlRoomFound`